-How to come out and tell people big news about us, our relationships and our sexualities.
+How to come out and tell people big news about us, our relationships, our genders and our sexualities.

-Tom Daley told the world that he is in a serious relationship with a guy and he still fancies girls.
-It was pretty big news but why?
-How might other people deal with news like this?
-Where can we get support for telling people big news like this?
+Remember when Tom Daley told the world that he was in a serious relationship with a guy and he still fancies girls?
+It was pretty big news at the time.
+Anyway, watch this and then read on.

 If we could all stop assuming …

-People assume people are straight.
+People assume people are straight (or cis, or binary gender, or monogamous).
 Because of this when people say that they are in a relationship with someone with the same gender as them it becomes big news.
-“In an ideal world I wouldn’t be doing this video because it shouldn’t matter.”
+As Tom says, “In an ideal world I wouldn’t be doing this video because it shouldn’t matter.”
 Why does it matter?
 Would it matter to you if someone you knew told you this news?

 Why do you want to tell them?

-There can be a huge pressure on people to come out, especially about their sexuality (if they are not straight of course).
+There can be a huge pressure on people to come out, especially about their sexuality.
 The way that ‘coming out’ is talked about is as if it’s a rite of passage for Queer folk and something that they should all do.
-This kind of pressure can make people feel like they have to come out and even if it’s not a great idea for them personally.
+This kind of pressure can make people feel like they have to come out, even if it’s not a great idea for them personally.

 So think about why you want to tell people big news about you.
 Is it because you want their support and help?
 Because you want to be heard and seen for who you are?
 So you don’t keep having to tell a different story about who you are all the time (which can be very tiring and hard)?
 Are the people who you are planning to tell able to give you that? (see below about Trust)